Marine Drive (Greater Vancouver): Route description

 Marine Drive begins in the South Surrey neighbourhood of Ocean Park at 128th Street.
 It travels east and crosses into White Rock at Bergstrom Road (136th Street) and follows the waterfront; the two are separated by the BNSF Railway.
 Beginning at Bayview Park (near Bay Street), the White Rock Promenade runs parallel to Marine Drive (south of the railway) for 2.19 km, running the entire length of the beach and connecting to the White Rock Pier.
 It passes through White Rock's historic commercial area and continues east, where it crosses back into Surrey at Stayte Road (160th Street) and continues east as 8th Avenue along the northern boundary of the Semiahmoo Indian Reserve.

 8th Avenue intersects both Highway 99 and Highway 15.
-Due to its proximity to the Canada–United States border, it serves as the main connector route between Peace Arch and Pacific Highway Border Crossings, with the section provincially maintained and internally known as Pseudo Highway 914:3186, which is unsigned.
+Due to its proximity to the Canada–United States border, it serves as the main connector route between Peace Arch and Pacific Highway Border Crossings, with the section provincially maintained and internally known as Unsigned Highway 901:3188.
 8th Avenue continues east as a rural road towards the Township of Langley and Campbell Valley Regional Park.